Lower Zambezi National Park Travel Guide

 Chiawa Camp

 Chiawa Camp was the first safari camp in the Lower Zambezi National Park.
 It is still owner-run by a descendant of the pioneering Cumings family.
-Offering superb luxury, beautiful surrounds, an unusually varied array of game-viewing activities, some of Africa’s finest guides, superb hosting and service, it’s easy to see why Chiawa has won so many awards over the years.
+Offering superb luxury, beautiful surroundings, an unusually varied array of game-viewing activities, some of Africa's finest guides and wonderful hosting and service, it's easy to see why Chiawa has won so many awards over the years.

 Old Mondoro Camp